AndrewTweddle/GoogleCodeJam/readme.md

 This gives greater flexibility for participating in other coding competitions, such as CodeForces, which use the standard input and output streams.

+The Google CodeJam format changed sometime between 2017 and 2020.
+So these templates are no longer applicable.

 # A sample problem file

-A sample problem file can be found [here](https://github.com/AndrewTweddle/GoogleCodeJam/blob/master/Practice/2016/1B/src/main/scala/ProblemB.scala#L1-L41).
+A sample problem file for Scala solutions can be found [here](https://github.com/AndrewTweddle/GoogleCodeJam/blob/master/Practice/2016/1B/src/main/scala/ProblemB.scala#L1-L41).
+This is only applicable to the older competition format.

-# Future work

-* Move Master.scala and ProblemX.scala template files into a templates folder
-* Make polyglot programming easier: Write similar master files for other languages (sharing the same maven/sbt folder layout including the shared data folder)
-* Make it easier to do unit testing